-Applications are open this year (2020) from 7 September until midnight on 10 October.
+Applications are open this year (2021) from Thursday, 19 August until midnight Thursday, 30 September.

 The Waste Minimisation Contestable funds have been established using a portion of the Waste Disposal Levy funds received by Hastings District Council, mandated under the Waste Minimisation Act 2008 (WMA).
 Funding is produced from the waste levy which is managed by the Ministry for the Environment (MfE).
 The current rate for this levy is $10 per tonne of waste that enters landfill nationally, half of this levy is then designated to local council based on population size.
 The remaining amount is placed into a national contestable fund.
 Both funds are designated to encourage waste management and minimisation activities or initiatives, and to further the goals of the local WMMP and the national WMA.

 Disclaimers and Copyright

 While every endeavour has been taken by the Hastings District Council to ensure that the information on this website is accurate and up to date, Hastings District Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hastings District Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.